-If you are a mine operator, the PM&E you obtain for use in BC primarily and directly to manufacture goods or develop software qualifies for the PM&E exemption if the goods or software are for use in BC in the extraction or processing of qualifying minerals.
+If you are an oil and gas producer, the PM&E you obtain for use in BC primarily and directly to manufacture goods or develop software qualifies for the PM&E exemption if the goods or software are for use in BC in the extraction or processing of qualifying petroleum or natural gas.

-This applies only to the PM&E used to produce the goods or develop the software that is obtained for use primarily at the qualifying part of a mine site.
+This applies only to the PM&E used to produce the goods or develop the software that is obtained for use primarily at a well site or the qualifying part of a processing plant or refinery.